-- Stucco and Concrete: Since metal mesh or metal rebar is used in these two construction types for an antenna to work effectively it must either be placed in a window facing the direction of the towers or a roof antenna is needed to get the antenna up and over the blockage.
-Metals act as a barrier that in essence cages the signals and bounces them around making it almost impossible for the signals to "land" on the antenna.
+- Stucco and Concrete: Since metal mesh or metal rebar is used in these two construction types for an antenna to work effectively, it must either be placed in a window facing the direction of the towers or a roof antenna is needed to get the antenna up and over the blockage.
+Metal acts as a barrier that, in essence, cages the signals and bounces them around making it almost impossible for the signals to "land" on the antenna.

-- Mobile homes/Aluminum Siding: Again metals reflect and bounce signals.
-A roof mounted antenna or indoor antenna on the window facing the towers is the only option for this type of home.
-VInyl siding is ok.
+- Mobile homes/Aluminum Siding: Metal will reflect and bounce TV signals.
+A roof mounted antenna or an indoor antenna on the window facing the towers is the only option for this type of home.
+Vinyl siding is OK.

-- Metal Roofs: The only option for homes with a metal roof is to mount the antenna up and over the roofline so that the signals are not bounced away from the antenna.
+- Metal Roofs: The only option for homes with a metal roof is to mount the antenna up and over the roof line, so the signals are not bounced away from the antenna.